 Learning that your baby suffers from childhood dysarthria can be a stressful experience.
 Watching your child struggle to speak because of a serious error on the part of a delivering physician is difficult for a parent.
 However, you may be able to hold the doctor and the hospital they work for liable for their negligent actions.
 If your child was diagnosed with childhood dysarthria, you should consult with an experienced Miami birth injury attorney today.

-The Law Offices of Prosper Shaked understand how a serious birth injury can affect your child and your family, and we are here for you.
+Prosper Shaked Accident Injury Attorneys PA understand how a serious birth injury can affect your child and your family, and we are here for you.
 A medical malpractice error that leads to childhood dysarthria is unacceptable, and the doctors responsible should be held accountable.
-To schedule a free legal consultation to discuss your claim, contact the Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+To schedule a free legal consultation to discuss your claim, call us at (305) 694-2676, or contact us online.

 Signs and Symptoms of Childhood Dysarthria